stanfordnlp/stanza/_pages/index.md

 Stanza is built with highly accurate neural network components that also enable efficient training and evaluation with your own annotated data.
 The modules are built on top of the [PyTorch](https://pytorch.org/) library.
 You will get much faster performance if you run the software on a GPU-enabled machine.

 In addition, Stanza includes a Python interface to the [CoreNLP Java package](https://stanfordnlp.github.io/CoreNLP) and inherits additional functionality from there, such as constituency parsing, coreference resolution, and linguistic pattern matching.
+(However, you do not need to have CoreNLP to use any of the core, native Stanza functionality.)

 To summarize, Stanza features: